-All scores are calculated by the judges.
-All judge decisions are final.
+Scores are calculated by the judges; all decisions of the judges are final.

 3.1.1 Design Documentation Scoring

 Design documentation must be submitted in accordance with the requirements outlined in Section 2.2 and the deadlines listed in Section 5.3., to be eligible for full points.
 After the competition, the judges will issue overall standings in the design documentation portion of the competition.